se-conf/icsme20-artifacts-and-rose/README.md

 ## Best Artifact Awards

-[//]: # (Jens: onluy one award (ICSE has two as we expect significatly fewer submissions based on 2019 data) There will be an ICSME 2020 Best Artifact Award to recognize the effort of authors creating and sharing outstanding research artifacts.
+There will be an ICSME 2020 Best Artifact Award to recognize the effort of authors creating and sharing outstanding research artifacts.

 ## Submission and Review

 **IMPORTANT NOTE**: different categories have different submission procedures.
 See below.

-Note that all submissions, reviewing, and notifications for this track will be via the Github repository [https://github.com/jensdietrich/rose8icsme20](https://github.com/jensdietrich/rose8icsme20).
+Note that all submissions, reviewing, and notifications for this track will be via the Github repository [https://github.com/se-conf/icsme20-artifacts-and-rose](https://github.com/se-conf/icsme20-artifacts-and-rose).

 - There will be no emails notifying authors, acknowledging a submission, or informing authors of the results of the review process.
 - Instead, submitters can track the progress of their work by tracking its activity in the repo
 - Submitting anything to this track will mean
 	- Creating a GitHub account with your public name
-	- Forking the master branch of our repo [https://github.com/jensdietrich/rose8icsme20](https://github.com/jensdietrich/rose8icsme20)
+	- Forking the master branch of our repo [https://github.com/se-conf/icsme20-artifacts-and-rose](https://github.com/se-conf/icsme20-artifacts-and-rose)
 	- Creating a subdirectory one per submission, underneath one of the directories:
 		- https://github.com/jensdietrich/rose8icsme20/submissions/reusable,
 		- https://github.com/jensdietrich/rose8icsme20/submissions/available,